 One of the main sources of innovation during the games will come from the actual Olympic venues, and the list of venues is already extensive and impressive.
 Tokyo is going to present the games in two “zones” that intersect on the northwest end of Tokyo Bay, where the Olympic Village will be located.
 With how densely constructed Tokyo is already, spreading Olympic activities across the city would allow visitors to get a wonderful grasp of the Tokyo area over the course of the games.

 The most thrilling aspect of the Olympic preparation in Japan is what it might do to the already incredible Tokyo skyline.
 According to news reports from 2017 as many as 45 new skyscrapers might be finished in time for the Olympic games.
 Even with a conservative estimate of only 10 to 15 buildings being fully finished in time, that’s still a large impact on the city landscape.
 For reference, regular growth of the Tokyo area would have a 50% greater rate of high-rise constructions from 2017-2020 compared to the same period from 2014-2017.
-Needless to say, the new buildings are being designed with aesthetics in mind, so that when finished they’ll add to Tokyo’s reputation as a beautiful world city.
+Needless to say, the new buildings are being designed with clean aesthetics in mind, so that when finished they’ll add to Tokyo’s reputation as a beautiful world city.

 Some of the buildings that have already opened include Shibuya Scramble Square, which at 230 meters, has become the tallest building in Shibuya.

 The Okura Tokyo has also been reborn, leaving its chic facade behind in favor of a sleek and modern structure that hopes to attract visitors during and after the Olympics thanks to the hotel’s high standards, luxury amenities, restaurants, and beautifully appointed rooms.